murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Journal/Session 2.md

 - **Lasair Gordan**: Elderly Elven woman and one of Asainn's three councilors, from the province of Cridhen.
 Very stoic and down-to-business.
 - **Maelon Baughn**: Gruff Dwarven man and one of Asainn's three councilors, from the province of Talagar.
 You haven't heard him speak a word so far.
 - **Vello Cadhla**: Young and jovical human man and one of Asainn's three councilors, from the province of Glen Fior.
 Very warm and welcoming.
+- **Riqardo**: Laidback half-orc of unknown relevance to the rest of the story.

 ---